 To request restrictions, you must make your request in writing to our office.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location as provided in 45 C.F.R. §164.522.
 For example, you can ask that we only contact you at work or by mail.

-To request confidential communications, you must make your request in writing to the Privacy Officer.
+To request confidential communications, you must make your request in writing to our office.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish to be contacted.